secretstartups/handbook/content/handbook/people-group/paid-time-off.md

 Please be aware that new team members' Time Off by Deel accounts are activated and synced automatically once a day, so if you try to access Time Off by Deel on your first day and receive an error message, please attempt to access Time Off by Deel on Day 2.
 If you still receive an error message, let your assigned People Connect Team member know in your onboarding issue.

-GitLab team member questions about Time Off by Deel can be directed to `#people-connect` Slack channel.
+GitLab team member questions about Time Off by Deel can be directed to the HelpLab portal.

 ### Slack Commands